MILLIONS RECOVERED FOR OUR CLIENTS Wrongful Death

 The Kalka Law Group is an award-winning law firm that focuses on fighting for victims and families in personal injury and wrongful death cases.
 With a team of nationally recognized trial lawyers, we’ve helped grieving families across Cobb County and beyond recover millions of dollars in compensation in wrongful death and survival actions – and we are available to discuss how we can help you.

-Speak with a Marietta wrongful death lawyer about your rights and options.
-Call (678) 270-2377 or contact us online for a FREE consultation.
+Speak with a Marietta wrongful death lawyer near you about your rights and options.
+Call (404) 529-9371 or contact us online for a FREE consultation.

 In Georgia, certain surviving family members are eligible to pursue legal action against parties they claim to be responsible for a loved one’s death.